 There will be homework assigned for each chapter in the book.
-Homework will be done on a computer using the Math XL website.
-You can purchase access online or at the bookstore.
+Homework will be done on a computer using the ALEKS website.
+The class code is FYDFK-JHVTY

 You will not pass the class if you do not complete any homework!
 You may use you own personal computer with internet access or use a computer in the Math Lab.
 There are 100 points assigned for homework.
-Homework will be due by the date of each exam.
-No late homework will be accepted.
+Homework grade will be given at the end of the course based on your completed work.